coding-to-music/battlecode2021/README.md

 <span style="color:blue">some blue text</span>
 <span style="color:blue">some *blue* text</span>

-# Optional - Install IntelliJ - I ended up not going this route, I usually use vscode and will continue with that
+# Install IntelliJ - I usually use vscode, turn it off to preserve memory
 Battlecode 2020 uses Gradle to run tasks like `run`, `debug` and `jarForUpload` (but don't worry about that — you don't need to install it).

 Install IntelliJ IDEA Community Edition from [here](https://www.jetbrains.com/idea/download/).